Depression

 Depression symptoms vary among individuals, which can cause misdiagnosis and improper treatment.
 Some individuals experience “masked depression”Trusted Source , where other symptoms are more prominent.
 Common signs of masked depression include sleep disturbances, anxiety, and physical symptoms like pain, breathing difficulties, or heart palpitations.

-What Are the Severity Levels of Depression?
+What are the Severity Levels of Depression?

 Depressive episodes can vary in severityTrusted Source.
 In mild and milder moderate cases, symptoms of depression may make it difficult, but not impossible, to perform duties and fulfill social roles.
 Sometimes, the functioning of such people seems correct, although they hide their ailments and suffering, and “being in good shape” can be an emotionally costly attitude.
 Severe depression, on the other hand, can make everyday activities practically impossible.